Slack to LinkedIn posts

 Choose the source

-Start with a Slack thread that already contains a useful insight: a customer win, repeated objection, product tradeoff, or founder explanation.
+Start with a Slack thread that contains a useful insight: a customer win, repeated objection, product tradeoff, or founder explanation.

 Keep the context attached